Last Updated on November 5, 2022

 - Crater Azul: a stunning lagoon (sometimes polluted though), again only accessible by boat.
 Some travel agencies in Flores offer a tour there.

 - El Mirador: a spectacular Maya site near the border with Mexico and surrounded by dense tropical jungle.
 There’s no road to it, you’ll need to trek.
 The trip usually lasts five to six days back and forth.
 It’s a great adventure if you want to wake up the Lara Croft or Indiana Johns in you.
-If you can afford it, you can also take a helicopter tour to the ruins that will only take a day.
+If you can afford it, you can also take a helicopter tour to the ruins which will only take a day.

 Livingston – 2 days